masneyb/weather-station/README.md

 A weather station for the Raspberry Pi that supports the following sensors:

-- [Argent Data Systems Weather Sensor Assembly](https://www.sparkfun.com/products/8942) provides the wind direction, wind speed, and rain gauge sensors.
-Supports logging the wind speed average and gusts over 2 minute, 10 minute and 60 minute periods; rain over the last 1 hour, 6 hour and 24 hours.
+- [Argent Data Systems Weather Sensor Assembly](https://www.sparkfun.com/products/8942) contains sensors for the wind direction, wind speed, and the amount of rain.
+This project supports logging the wind speed average and gusts over 2 minute, 10 minute and 60 minute periods; rain over the last 1 hour, 6 hour and 24 hours.
 - Supports various types of temperature and humidity sensors (DHT11, DHT22, DS18B20,
   TMP36 analog).
 - Supports the BMP180 temperature, pressure and altitude sensor.